 How to choose a Medigap plan in Maryland

 Since Maryland Medigap plans are standardized, the first step is deciding how much coverage you want.
 We recommend choosing a plan with the most comprehensive benefits you can afford.
 If you wait to join a Medigap plan with more robust coverage than Plan A, your application most likely has to go through medical underwriting.
 It may be impossible to get the coverage you need.

 The next concern is pricing.
 Most Medigap insurers use one of three pricing methods:

 - Attained-age rated: Premiums start out low but go up as you age.
 These policies usually cost the most over time.

 - Community rated: Also known as no-age rated, since these plans charge the same premium regardless of age.
 Over time, these plans cost the least.

 - Issue-age rated: Premiums are based on your age when you join the plan, not your age throughout the life of the policy.
 Rates may rise over time due to inflation, though.

 Most Maryland Medigap insurers use attained-age and issue-age pricing.

 Our Find a Plan tool makes it easy to compare Medigap plans in Maryland.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.